The Latest: Parents of man who killed bicyclist speak

 Their 30-year-old son, Mikese Morse has been hospitalized several times since his early twenties.
 They say he was having a psychotic break on Sunday when authorities said he purposely drove off the road," cutting across traffic and over a grass easement, to kill a 42-year-old father on a bike ride with his two young sons.

-An American track and field athlete, Mikese Morse who repeatedly qualified for the United States Olympic Trials.
+An American track and field athlete, Mikese Morse had repeatedly qualified for the United States Olympic Trials.

 But his parents told The Associated Press that over the past several years, he's struggled mentally, sometimes appearing well-functioning and other times, not taking his medication and ranting on social media.